 Missing or severely damaged teeth should be replaced as soon as possible.
 If your gums and most of your teeth are healthy, but you only need to replace a single tooth or several teeth located next to each other, a fixed dental bridge might be recommended.

 At Noles Family Dental located in Greensburg, Indiana, our dentists, Drs.
-Noles, Estes, and Sullivan are committed to helping you restore your smile.
+Noles, Estes, and Steinhauer are committed to helping you restore your smile.
 We can help you determine if a fixed dental bridge is the best option for you.

 What Is a Dental Bridge?